Yatte2024/REssentials/Reactive-vs-Observe-vs-ReactiveValues-vs-ObserveEvent/index.md

 ---

-## Summary Table: Comparing Core Reactive Tools
+## Summary: Comparing Core Reactive Tools

 | Function           | Returns Value | Lazy? | When It Runs                      | Primary Use                             |
 |--------------------|---------------|--------|------------------------------------|------------------------------------------|